Table of Contents

 Abstract

-Background: It is known that radiosensitivity is very individual.
-This can influence the tumor response and side effects in normal tissue after radiotherapy of cancer.
-Therefore we analyzed the sensitivity of a lung cancer cohort to see if they display a similar radiosensitivity distribution if compared to a healthy individuals and a rectal cancer patients cohort.
-Methods: Blood samples of 282 individuals were irradiated ex vivo and chromosomes # 1, 2 and 4 were stained by the 3-color fluorescen [...]
+Background: It is well known that radiosensitivity varies substantially from individual to individual.
+This may influence the tumor response and also cause side effects in normal tissues following the radiotherapy treatment for cancers.
+Therefore, we aimed to analyze the sensitivity of a lung cancer cohort to see whether patients display similar radiosensitivity distribution as compared to healthy individuals.
+Method [...]

 Open Access Case Report